 While Portland is renowned for pioneering craft brews, it should also be known for hoisting mugs of another sort; specifically, ones filled with locally steeped tea.

 The local tea revolution reaches back to 1972, when Stash Tea Company steeped its first bag at its headquarters in an old Portland Victorian home.
-The company has since moved its headquarters to suburban Tigard, but has a shop on North Mississippi Avenue.
+The company has since moved to Tigard, a suburb southwest of Portland.

 The late Steven Smith, one of Stash’s founders, went on to create Tazo Tea in Portland in 1994 (the brand is now owned by Starbucks).
 He followed up Tazo’s success with his eponymous brand Steven Smith Teamaker, founded in 2009.
 There, tea curators blend and pack teas and botanicals in tiny batches grown in the world’s best producing regions.
 Their unique, artisanal and highly curated range of products can be credited with starting the tea renaissance in Portland, giving locals a taste of the best ingredients steeped without any shortcuts.
-Their blends are available all over the city, including at company’s shop on Northwest Thurman Street and their location in Southeast Portland.
-Visitors to their shops can sample a tasting flight of different teas, choosing their favorite from the wide variety of blends (try their “Portland Breakfast” blend: a black tea with notes of malt, leather, spice and peat).
+Their blends are available all over the city, including the company’s Central Eastside location.
+Visitors to their shops can sample a tasting flight of different teas, choosing their favorite from the wide variety of blends.
+(Try their “Portland Breakfast” blend: a black tea with notes of malt, leather, spice and peat).
 At their Northwest Portland cafe, Smith Teamaker infuses tea into vegetarian dishes, like the White Petal rainbow carrot barley bowl and jams made with local fruit and Lord Bergamot.

-Treat yourself to boozy milkshakes, build-your-own bubble tea and other quintessentially Portland bevvies with our insider’s guide to the city’s best summer drinks.
+Treat yourself to creative cocktails, caffeinated milkshakes, creamy cold brew and other quintessentially Portland bevvies with our insider’s guide to Portland’s best summer drinks.